awsdocs/amazon-ecs-developer-guide/doc_source/wfsx-volumes.md

 + **AWS Secrets Manager secret**

   This credential can be created in the AWS Secrets Manager console by using the *Other type of secret* category\.
 You add a row for each key/value pair, username/admin and password/*password*\.
-+ **AWS Systems Manager parameter**
++ **Systems Manager parameter**

-  This credential can be created in the AWS Systems Manager parameter console by entering text in the form shown in the following example code snippet\.
+  This credential can be created in the Systems Manager parameter console by entering text in the form shown in the following example code snippet\.

   ```
   {